cdmsmithinc/.github/profile/README.md

-## Hi there 👋  This is the CDM SMITH's offical Github Page.
+## Hi there 👋  This is the CDM SMITH's official Github Page.

 <!--